What to do if your senior care aide isn’t the right fit

 Be firm but kind

-“When you tell the aide that she is being replaced, don’t blow up or get angry,” Lambert says.
+“When you tell the aide that they are being replaced, don’t blow up or get angry,” Lambert says.
 “Explain the reasons, and say, ‘We’ve asked you to make these changes, but we just don’t think it’s working out.”

-She adds that if the aide has been working for you for more than a few months and it was truly just not a good fit, you can offer to pay her two weeks’ severance and write a letter of recommendation (but only offer if you believe she might be a good fit with another family).
+She adds that if the aide has been working for you for more than a few months and it was truly just not a good fit, you can offer to pay them two weeks’ severance and write a letter of recommendation (but only offer if you believe they might be a good fit with another family).

 Alex found a solution when the unreliable aide was out of town for a week, and the reliable aide who covered the four-day shift asked her sister to fill in the other three days.